emilybernard1/BookAndCraftTrackerApp/README.md

   - read a list of all of the crafts I have favorited.
   - remove crafts from my favorites.

-Wireframes:

 Back up idea:
 My bucketlist Travel and book tracker
 Overview:
 A tracker app that holds a bucket list of places that the user wants to visit and the books they would like to take with them.

+Schedule:
+Momday: Pitch idea and Seed db
+Tuesday: Testing with postman and make sure Back End is good to go
+Wednesday: Front End
+Thursday: Front End
+Friday: Ask all questions I need answered before the weekend Saturday and Sunday: Polish all details

+Wireframes: